 On completion of the program, principals become fellows and form a pool of well-credentialed and highly skilled principals.
 They can be called on to be involved in specific reform activities, act as mentors to other principals and contribute to leadership development programs.
 This investment in school leadership is vital to delivering high quality teaching and enhancing student learning.

 Sixty principals have been selected to participate in the program, 20 have completed the program and been inducted as Principal Fellows with a further 20 principals due to complete the program in 2018.
-A further 20 principals were recently selected for the 2018-19 program.
+A further 20 principals were selected for the 2018-19 program.